Share article:

 From there, it’s routed to the tower closest to the recipient, where the data lands on your friend’s phone, unscrambled as your message.

 While the carrier network works well for single messages, it’s not as effective for businesses that want to send out bulk SMS messages to all their customers.
-Enter the gateway.
+Enter the SMS gateway.

 Gateway technology solves the challenge of sending messages out to thousands of customers in one go, quickly and reliably.
 A gateway is an online platform or engine that can rapidly intake and direct huge volumes of SMS in a short amount of time – making it ideal for businesses that send bulk SMS.